Little Traverse Bay Protection & Restoration Fund

 HOW TO APPLY

-This year’s grant cycle is now closed.
-Applications were due Monday, February 1, 2021.
+Applications are due Tuesday, February 1, 2022.
 Before receiving an application, please call us beforehand to discuss your proposed work.
 An advisory committee will review all applications and invite applicants to participate in a brief virtual interview in mid-February.
 Funding decisions are usually made and communicated to applicants by late February.

 Contact Kassia Perpich, Director of Community Philanthropy, at [email protected] or 231-348-5820.